 What’s it all about?

-Route to Resilience is an exciting whole school project that we’re are taking part in this year.
-Led by Steve Harris, Wellbeing Education, we are developing ways to develop strong character muscles in the children that prepare them well for learning and for life.
+Route to Resilience is an exciting whole school project that we have completed.
+Led by Steve Harris, Wellbeing Education, we develop strong character muscles in the children that prepare them well for learning and for life.